 Getting your posts seen without social media advertising can be difficult.
 Nowadays, social media platforms are a free-for-all, with all types of content being uploaded and competing with one another.
 It’s therefore no surprise that digital advertising has become a key budget for businesses.

 However, complex algorithms have made it even harder for businesses to cut through the white noise.
-If you are putting your money behind a social media ad, you need to think logically and stylistically about copy, images, and the overall purpose of your ad to make it stand out, rather than blend in.
+If you are putting your money behind social media advertising, you need to think logically and stylistically about copy, images, and the overall purpose of your ad to make it stand out, rather than blend in.

 Collating a checklist for social media will help you deliver targeted ads to the right audience.
 (Image Credit: William Iven)